 The national park consist 10 zones, where I was booked for zones 1-6, which are the more popular zones.
 I had seen tigers in all zones, with zone 2 the best of them all during my trip and also the zone which I visited the most.
 During my 9 days of safari, I had seen tigers every day except one.

-It took me about 12 hours to travel from Singapore to the safari resort that I stayed, transferring via a domestic flight from Delhi to Jaipur, followed by a 3.5 hours drive to the resort.
-My resort, Jungle Vilas, is located about 5mins drive from the entrance of the national park.
+It took me about 12 hours to travel from Singapore to the safari resort, transferring via a domestic flight from Delhi to Jaipur, followed by a 3.5 hours drive.
+The resort, Jungle Vilas, is located about 5mins drive from the entrance of the national park.
 I’d like to take the time to mention how lovely my stay at the resort is, with great hospitality from all staff, great food and a very pleasant environment to live in.

 Preparing for the safari